Jqy1006/WorthStack/README.md

-# MindBlock (WorthStack)
+# WorthStack

-MindBlock (internal project name `WorthStack`) is an iOS native to-do and time-value management application built with SwiftUI.
+WorthStack is an iOS native to-do and time-value management application built with SwiftUI.
 It goes beyond merely tracking the passage of time; it focuses on guiding you to honestly confront your emotions and choices, visualizing the "time spent on what truly matters."

 ## Core Design Philosophy